CELPIP Speaking Task 5: Compare & Persuade

 Mini Quiz

-Test your understanding of CELPIP Speaking Task 5.
+Test your understanding of CELPIP Speaking Task 5 with these quick questions.

 1. What is the primary purpose of CELPIP Speaking Task 5?

-2. Which approach is most effective for Task 5?
+2. What is the best structure for Task 5?